 A couple of years later, I married my husband, and he has done amazing with me with my hearing loss.
 We have had to find a rhythm when it comes to this.
 It is a life of give and take in marriage, but when you add one person having a hearing loss and slowly moving to deafness with a typical hearing person, it can get tricky at times.

-When my two boys were younger, I worked at an elementary school as a Special Education Paraprofessional.
+When my two boys were younger, I worked as a Special Education Paraprofessional at an elementary school.
 I LOVED this job.
 The one thing I learned quickly, though, was people in the education field do not understand hearing loss and deafness very well.
 They know about other disabilities but not this one as much.

 It was still the best place I ever worked.
 I met some amazing people who became friends, and a speech pathologist I worked with helped me with some of my early cochlear implant speech therapy.